What Does the Brain Do?

 The sympathetic nervous system prepares the body for sudden stress, like if you witness a robbery.
 When something frightening happens, the sympathetic nervous system makes the heart beat faster so that it sends blood quickly to the different body parts that might need it.
 It also causes the

 at the top of the kidneys to release adrenaline, a hormone that helps give extra power to the muscles for a quick getaway.
 This process is known as the body's "fight or flight" response.

 Sight.
 Sight probably tells us more about the world than any other sense.
 Light entering the eye forms an upside-down image on the retina.
 The retina transforms the light into nerve signals for the brain.
-The brain then turns the image right-side up and tells us what we are seeing.
+The brain then turns the image right-side up and tells you what you're seeing.

 Hearing.
-Every sound we hear is the result of sound waves entering our ears and making our eardrums vibrate.
-These vibrations then move along the tiny bones of the middle ear and turned into nerve signals.
-The cortex processes these signals, telling us what we're hearing.
+Every sound you hear is the result of sound waves entering your ears and making your eardrums vibrate.
+These vibrations then move along the tiny bones of the middle ear and turn into nerve signals.
+The cortex then processes these signals, telling you what you're hearing.

 Taste.
 The tongue contains small groups of sensory cells called taste buds that react to chemicals in foods.
 Taste buds react to sweet, sour, salty, bitter, and savory.
 The taste buds send messages to the areas in the cortex responsible for processing taste.

 Smell.
-Olfactory cells in the mucous membranes lining each nostril react to chemicals we breathe in and send messages along specific nerves to the brain.
+Olfactory cells in the mucous membranes lining each nostril react to chemicals you breathe in and send messages along specific nerves to the brain.

 Touch.
 The skin contains millions of sensory receptors that gather information related to touch, pressure, temperature, and pain and send it to the brain for processing and reaction.